 If you are new to exercise, see how far you travel when you bike for 30 minutes.
 Jot down the number in your workout journal and set a goal to decrease the amount of time it takes you to ride that same distance and route.
 As your fitness level improves you'll be able to travel further in less time and you'll burn more calories in the process.

-As you get comfortable spending more time in the saddle, you should begin to schedule longer rides during the week.
-If you are biking for weight loss three days per week, make one ride a short workout (30 minutes), make one ride a moderate duration (45 minutes) and set a goal to ride one long tour (60-120 minutes) each week.
+As you get comfortable spending more time in the saddle, schedule longer rides during the week.
+If you do three cycling workouts each week, complete one short ride (30 minutes), make one ride a moderate duration (45 minutes) and set a goal to ride one long tour (60-120 minutes) each week.

-How Fast Should I Bike to Lose Weight?Again, the answer depends on a number of factors.
-Exercise intensity matters more than speed.
-The type of bike you ride and the trail you choose will affect both intensity and speed.
-For example, if you are riding muddy, off-road trails on a heavy mountain bike at 12 miles per hour, you'll probably be working very hard.
-But if you ride that same pace on a sleek road bike on a smooth descent, it probably means you are barely pedaling.
+How Fast Should I Bike to Lose Weight?If weight loss is your primary goal, exercise intensity matters more than speed.
+A higher intensity ride will burn more calories than a lower intensity ride.
+But the type of bike you ride and the trail you choose will affect both intensity and speed.
+For example, if you are riding a heavy mountain bike on muddy, off-road trails at 12 miles per hour, you'll probably have to work very hard.
+But if you are on a road bike pedaling down a hill, you can reach that pace with almost no effort at all.

 Your best bet?
-Get a heart rate monitor.
-That way you'll get an exact measurement of how hard you are working.
+Learn to use a heart rate monitor.
+The device provides an accurate measurement of how hard you are working.
 Aim to work at 70-75% of your maximum heart rate for most rides.
-If you don't want to invest the money in a monitor, used a perceived exertion scale instead.
+If you don't want to invest in a monitor, used the perceived exertion scale instead.
 On a scale of 1-10, you should feel like you are working at a level 7.
-You should be breathing deeply, but not exhausted or out of breathe.
+You should be breathing deeply, but not exhausted or out of breath.

 Many cities have dedicated continuous bike trails.
 Especially when you are first starting out, opt for these safe routes rather than riding in the road.
 If you don't have access to a bike path, it may be worth your time to drive to a location where a long stretch of quiet road is available.